MA in American History : Apply now and enroll in graduate courses with top historians this summer!

 Study with Quizlet and memorize flashcards containing terms like What was one possible reason the Europeans wanted to go to the Indies?, How did Columbus get the king and queen of Spain to pay for his expedition?, What are the names of the ships Columbus used in his first voyage? and more.

-2. The Voyages of Christopher Columbus Flashcards
+3. The voyages of Columbus Flashcards

 4. Christopher Columbus